 The OOP of a GsProcess that provides the state of the virtual machine for use in debugging.
 This GsProcess can be used as the argument to GciContinue or GciClearStack.
-If the virtual machine was not running, then context is OOP_NIL.
-If you are not interested in debugging or in continuing from an error, or if the error is not in the runtime error category, your program can ignore this value.
+If the virtual machine was not running, then context is OOP\NIL.
+If you are not interested in debugging or in continuing from an error, your program can ignore this value.